 For a city that takes pride in its Baroque palaces and rich legacy in art and music, Vienna has an astonishing array of child-friendly places.
+No wonder it keeps toping the best cities to live list!
 Read on for Meher Fatma and Katherine Price Beuchart's tips for visiting Vienna with your family.

 All parents with children between the ages of 1-year-and-1-month and 17 know this: no family holidays are enjoyable if the trip is not liberally sprinkled with plenty of child-friendly activities.
 It is not enough to take them to a cafe to enjoy croissants with good quality butter and homemade jam.
 Children do not care where the jam and butter came from; they only care that their jam is 80% M&Ms and 20% fruit.
 Their croissants better be pink and hedgehog-like.
 Or blue and shaped like an aeroplane or train.
 Then, and only then, will children think going to a 'cafe is a child-friendly activity'!

 But from the list below, it is clear to see that Vienna will occupy children aplenty!
 Between foamy sips of melange (milk coffee) and luxurious bites of fresh sacher torte (chocolate and jam cake), you can hop from interactive museums to lively street markets and dramatic courtyards with a happy toddler in tow.
 There is always plenty for kids to do in Freud’s City of Dreams.

 Haus der Musik encompasses the city’s rich history in classical music.
 The museum is interactive and kids can virtually conduct a concert and learn about sounds while playing a musical game of Namadeus.
 In summer, there are open air concerts across the city.